Christian Dating - The Top 5 Myths and Misconceptions Singles Hear

 The church has reached a difficult crossroads when it comes to pre-marriage romance.
 We no longer have rituals of courtship and arranged marriage to guide us every step of the way.
 This leaves a lot of room for error.
 It's also spawned a whole range of opinions and advice on how to handle dating.
 One glance at the numerous books about love, dating, and marriage suggests that we're making a lot of this up as we go along.

 Of course, there are biblical principles that are essential to dating.
 If you follow the biblical prescriptions for gentleness, respect, sexual purity, and kindness (Gal.
 5:19-23), you are bound to make much better decisions in dating situations.
 Your head and your heart should be in Scripture at all times, but you won't find specific guidelines for dating.
 Is it okay to kiss before marriage?
 The answer isn't in the Bible (though the Song of Solomon sure gives us a clue).
 How about going out on dates alone?
 Nope, not in there either.
 The Bible provides some crucial relational principles but doesn't address the specifics.

 This requires more decision-making on your part.
 You can't follow antiquated courtship rituals anymore.
 (At least I don't advise it.
 Asking a woman's father if you can date his daughter without consulting her first might be a good way to never get a first date.)
 You also don't have a scriptural field manual that tells you how to behave in every situation.
 It's up to you to be in prayer and conversation with your Christian community about these things.
 You're going to have to think, talk, pray, and be ready to make some mistakes.
 Speaking of mistakes, let's look at our next myth.

-Myth #3: "God will reveal to you the woman that you are going to marry the instant you meet her."
+Myth #3: "God will reveal to you the man or woman that you are going to marry the instant you meet him or her."